-Although a nonthesis M.S. degree can be obtained in Horticultural Sciences, most M.S. students do research and prepare a thesis.
-Accepted students are paired with a faculty major advisor, who is a member of the graduate faculty.
-The student's thesis topic is selected based on the interests of the major advisor.
+The Ph.D. in Horticultural Sciences is a research degree.
+Accepted students are paired with a faculty major advisor, who is a member of the Graduate Faculty.
+The student's dissertation topic is selected based on the interests of the major advisor.
 Typically the student prepares a research proposal outlining the research to be completed.
 This is read and discussed with the major advisor, often in much iteration.
-Once both parties are satisfied with the proposal, it is given to the other members of the student's advisory committee.
+Once both parties are satisfied with the proposal, it is given to the other members of the student's supervisory committee.
 The student will then arrange a committee meeting to discuss the proposed research.
 Regular meetings are planned with the student and his major advisor and supervisory committee.
-The culmination is a M.S thesis that is read and edited by the committee.
+The culmination is a Ph.D. dissertation that is read and edited by the committee.
 This is followed by a final seminar and oral defense.